everydaycookingtips.com

 Ingredients

-2 tablespoons soy sauce (use low-sodium if you prefer)
+• 2 tablespoons soy sauce

-For the Teriyaki Glaze:
+For the chicken:

-chicken teriyaki ingredients organized and measured on kitchen counter
+Chicken Teriyaki ingredients organized and measured on kitchen counter

 Step-by-Step Instructions